KK0333/Portfolio-Iness/README.md

 It contains:
 - the main title of the portfolio
 - a short presentation text
-- the navigation menu
+- the menu
-- a portrait image
+- the first image

 The layout is divided into two main parts:
 - a text block on the left
 - an image block on the right

-This layout creates a clear visual hierarchy and helps introduce the website effectively.
+-
 ## About Section
 The About section presents a short introduction about the academic background and interests.

-Its purpose is to provide context about the profile and explain the academic orientation.

 ## Skills Section
 The Skills section displays the technical competencies acquired during the studies.
 Skills are organized using **cards**, which visually separate different skill categories.

-This improves readability and helps structure the information clearly.

 ## Projects Section
 The Projects section presents examples of academic projects completed during the bachelor's degree.

-Each project is displayed in a structured layout with a short description.

-This allows visitors to better understand the type of work completed during the studies.

 ## Languages Section
 This section presents the languages spoken and the level of proficiency.

-This information is relevant in academic and professional contexts.

 ## Contact Section
 The Contact section provides ways to reach the author.
 It contains contact information such as email and LinkedIn.

 ---

 # Technical Choices
 Several technical decisions were made during the development of this project.

 ## Single Page Layout
 The website was designed as a **single-page application**.

-Advantages of this choice include:
-- smoother navigation
-- faster browsing experience
-- a simpler overall structure

-Users can navigate through the site without loading additional pages.
+Advantage of this choice include -> Users can navigate through the site without loading additional pages.

 ## Use of Custom CSS
 Most of the visual design was implemented using **custom CSS**.